Inflammatory Bowel Disease Treatment

 Green, blue and white striped tablets

 Salicylates.
 Salicylates are a group of anti-inflammatory medicines with a local mechanism of action in the colon.
 They are not immunosuppressive; hence they do not reduce the body’s defences and are very safe.
 They can be administered orally or rectally (as a suppository, foam or enema).
-They are used as maintenance treatment or during mild/moderate flare-ups in patients with ulcerative colitis.
-Salicylates have not shown any efficacy against Crohn’s disease (only in very specific cases with mild symptoms limited to the colon).
+They are used as induction and maintenance treatment in patients with mild-moderate ulcerative colitis.
+Salicylates have not shown any efficacy against Crohn’s disease (only in very specific cases with mild symptoms limited to the colon, at high doses).

 Medicines, pills

 Corticosteroids.
 Corticosteroids are medicines with anti-inflammatory and immunosuppressive effects.
-They are used to treat moderate and severe flare-ups of the disease but their administration is limited exclusively to periods of activity.
-This is because they produce a lot of side effects if used for extended periods and so should never be taken for maintenance during remission periods.
+They are used to treat moderate and severe flare-ups of the disease (Chron's and colitis) but their administration is limited exclusively to to induction treatment (never maintenance).
+This is because they produce a lot of side effects if used for extended periods.

 Blue, white and green pills